jackchoumine/ol-geom-editor/README.md

 > The original event will also be triggered during interacting.

-> Recommand use GeomEditor events, because it has converted feature to WKT and GeoJSON and include data in original event.
+> Recommend use GeomEditor events, because it has converted feature to WKT and GeoJSON and include data in original event.
 More convenient！

-### examples
+#### examples

 ```js
 // original event